object-oriented-python/object-oriented-programming/doc/source/4_style.rst

    b.
 With the opening bracket as the last item on the first
       line.
 Subsequent lines are indented more than the first line but the same as each other.
-The closing bracket comes on a new line, and is either indented to the same level as the first line.
+The closing bracket comes on a new line, and is indented to the same level as the first line.

     .. container:: goodcode